 Last year, I attended a ‘Mindfulness And The Endurance Athlete’ seminar.
 One of the things the speaker talked about is if you are entirely focused on the end, you will likely not pay attention to (or even notice) some of the great things happening along the way.

-Don’t be so focused on the finish you miss the journey.
+Don’t be so focused on the finish you miss the amazing parts of the journey.

 You Are So Much More Than Your Finish Times